skade/rfcs/text/0000-rust-project-conferences.md

 The idea that outreach must come before and during CFP for fairness is from [eurucamp's CFP learnings](http://blog.eurucamp.org/2013/05/27/end-of-eurucamp-cfp/)

-Examples of accessibility statements can be found [here](http://2015.eurucamp.org/accessibility/), [here](http://2016.bathruby.uk/information/index.html).
+Examples of accessibility statements can be found [here](http://2015.eurucamp.org/accessibility/), [here](http://2016.bathruby.uk/information/index.html) and [here](http://rustfest.eu/accessibility/)

-When it comes to staff procedures, Pycon's [staff procedures](https://us.pycon.org/2016/about/code-of-conduct/harassment-incidents-staff/) and [attendee procedures](https://us.pycon.org/2016/about/code-of-conduct/harassment-incidents/) are still the unbeaten reference
+When it comes to staff procedures, Pycon's [staff procedures](https://us.pycon.org/2016/about/code-of-conduct/harassment-incidents-staff/) and [attendee procedures](https://us.pycon.org/2016/about/code-of-conduct/harassment-incidents/) are still the unbeaten reference.